Pages

 After saying a reluctant farewell to Margie in front of the Aspen airport terminal -- which looks more like a large registration office at one of the older resorts -- she drove off and we picked up our car rental (another Saturn but smaller).
 We stowed the bag in the trunk, climbed inside and pointed the car down Route 82, heading north toward Glenwood Springs and I-70.

 Traffic was light -- the 4 lanes were much appreciated by us and probably lots of other folks as well -- and about 20 minutes later arrived at the residential edge of Glenwood Springs.
 We turned onto 14th street and followed Google's directions to the trail head for Pioneer cemetery, the lasting resting place of John Henry "Doc" Holiday, dentist turned gambler and gunman.
-He had come to the town for its allegedly healing powers for people suffering form lung ailments, and Holliday suffered from one the worst: tuberculosis, or "consumption as it was then called.
+He had come to the town for its allegedly healing powers for people suffering from lung ailments, and Holliday suffered from one the worst: tuberculosis, or "consumption as it was then called.
 He died in a room in the Hotel Glenwood, penniless and was buried in (then) Linwood cemetery, quite possible in an unmarked grave.
 The cemetery became city property in 1939 but by then the exact location of his grave had been lost to time.

 The climb up the moist trail to the cemetery gave out onto spectacular views of both the canyon containing Route 82 as well as the city of Glenwood Springs itself.
 We couldn't help but remark to ourselves what the view have looked like when Holliday's body was carted up the steep mountainside in 1887.